|Nutritional Guidelines (per serving)|

 This easy recipe for Israeli potato bourekas is made with purchased puff pastry for convenience and baked for a simpler preparation.
-Unlike the equally popular cheese boureka, these are parve, so they can be eaten with a meat or dairy meal.
+Unlike the equally popular cheese boureka, these are pareve, so they can be eaten with a meat or dairy meal.

 Traditional recipes often call for margarine or butter, but if you'd like to skip both, feel free to use olive oil instead.
 For a vegan version, skip the eggs.
 You won't miss them in the filling.
 To help the sesame seeds adhere to the pastry, lightly brush with water or soy milk before sprinkling on the seeds.

 - For the Filling: